veronesecoms/e-shop-cart-responsive-vuejs/README.md

-# :handbag: :convenience_store: a cool e-shop cart responsive
+# :handbag: a cool e-shop cart responsive

 ## Installing
 run `npm i` to install the dependencies